How to request personal information

 Can someone else request my personal information?

-Not without your consent.
-You can ask someone to act on your behalf when making a subject access request.
-This could be someone like a parent, solicitor, doctor, carer or other family member; they are referred to as a third party.
+Not without your authorisation but you can ask someone to request your information for you.
+This could be a parent, guardian, carer, solicitor, or other family member.

 Can I make a request on behalf of someone else?

-You can only request information on behalf of someone else if you have their written consent (see Can someone else request my personal information? above).
-However if they are unable to provide their consent, as a result of a disability, you can make a request on their behalf if you are a parent or other person who is legally able to act for them.
+You can request information for someone else if you have their written authorisation.
+If they are unable to provide their written authorisation due to a disability, you can make a request for them if you are their parent, legal guardian or someone who is legally allowed to act for them.

 How else can I find out about my exam results?

-- MySQA is SQAs online service designed to give candidates easy access to their results.
-This service gives access to information about results for qualifications taken from 1995 onwards.
+• MySQA gives candidates easy access to results for qualifications taken from 1995 onwards.

 Further information and guidance